99minutos/99minutos-frontend-interview-test/instructions.md

 ### How did you decide which technologies to use as part of your solution?

-_One important thing is the technologies that i'm know and be confident to use, and think what are the best stable and helpfull libraries.
-Another thing is for improve best practices._
+_One important thing is the technologies that I know and be confident to use, and think what are the best stable and helpful libraries.
+Another thing is for improving best practices._

 ### Are there any improvements you could make to your submission?
 - Add animations